Engagement of people who have received a redundancy benefit

 - an incentive to retire payment.

-For the purposes of section 66 of the Directions, a redundancy benefit specifically excludes any payment made to an employee under the National Employment Standards (NES), as set out in section 119 of the Fair Work Act 2009.
+- any redundancy benefit the employee would be entitled to under the National Employment Standards (NES), as set out in section 119 of the Fair Work Act 2009.
+Additional information on the NES is available from the Fair Work Ombudsman

-Payments made to non-ongoing employees as compensation for the early termination of their engagement are also excluded.
+- any payments made to non-ongoing employees as compensation for the early termination of their engagement.

 The redundancy benefit period calculated is rounded down to the nearest equivalent whole day.